 The striking of subsection 3 is removal of a fee for filing a certificate for appointment of an attorney.
 Our team could find no record of anyone requesting this filing since our online records started in 2019, and our longtime staff have no memory of ever receiving such a filing.
-This removal just seeks to clean-up outdated language.
+This simply removes that outdated language.